-Did you know that cancer bankruptcy can happen even to people with health insurance?
+How to survive cancer financially?
 Learn about one woman’s story about surviving cancer without having to declare bankruptcy.

-Amanda's Note: Heather Von St. James reached out to me several months ago, wanting to share her story about how to overcome a long-term, unplanned financial crisis and get back on your feet.
-Medical bankruptcies are a very real thing, especially since the cost of cancer treatments can be astronomical, so I gladly allowed her to tell her story.
+Amanda’s Note: Heather Von St. James reached out to me several months ago, wanting to share her story about how to overcome a long-term, unplanned financial crisis and get back on your feet.
+Medical bankruptcies are a very real thing (even if you have health insurance), especially since the cost of cancer treatments can be astronomical, so I gladly allowed her to tell her story.
 Keep reading for some really important resources to help if you are dealing with, or possibly facing, medical bankruptcy.

 How do you rebuild your life after nearly losing everything?
 That’s something I never dreamed I would ever have to face, but at 36 years old, three and a half months after the birth of my only child, we were faced with the very real possibility of that happening.